Dover COVID-19 Updates & Information

 Modified Town, School & Department Operations

-Effective Tuesday, March 17, 2020, until further notice.
-All town activities/programs are cancelled, as well.
-All Town buildings will be closed to the public until further notice .
+Effective Tuesday, March 17, 2020, all Town buildings will be closed to the public until further notice .
 Buildings will be staffed and services will be available online and by appointment only.

 Please click here to view all modified operations across Town Departments.